 - Dissolve the beef stock cube in the boiled water.
 Set aside.1 beef stock cube, 60 milliliter boiling water

-- Add the beef stock along with the coconut milk to the spicy onion mixture.
-Stir together and cook for 3-4 minutes.125 milliliter full-fat coconut milk
+- Add the beef stock and coconut milk to the spicy onion mixture.
+Give it a good stir and cook for 3-4 minutes.125 milliliter full-fat coconut milk

-- Add the mince.
-Break it up with a fork and fry it with the onion mixture until the mince browns, stirring throughout.
+- Add the minced meat.
+Break it up with a fork or wooden spoon and fry it with the onion mixture until the mince browns and no pink remains.
 This should take about 6 minutes.500 grams beef mince

 - Add the chutney (or apricot jam), tomato paste, frozen vegetables, salt, pepper and sugar to the cooked mince.2 tablespoons fruity chutney or apricot jam, 2 tablespoons tomato paste, 250 milliliter frozen mixed vegetables, 1 teaspoon salt, few grinds black pepper, 1 teaspoon sugar (optional)